-The version of the Stockholm Convention contained in this booklet is not the Certified True Copy (CTC) as deposited with the Secretary-General in New York.
-Should you require a CTC, you may retrieve an electronic version from the United Nations Treaty Section collection online (https://treaties.un.org) or kindly contact the Treaty Section for further assistance.
+The version of the Stockholm Convention contained in this booklet is for information purposes and does not substitute the original authentic texts of the Convention and amendments thereto as deposited with the Secretary-General in New York.
+Should you wish to access the authentic texts of the Convention, obtain a certified true copy of the Convention or, more generally, have access to amendments and modifications to the certified true copies, rectifications of authentic texts or any other relevant formalities circulated under the cover of depositary notifications (CNs), you are advised to visit the United Nations Treaty Section online (https://treaties.un.org) or kindly contact the Treaty Section for further assistance.

-The Secretariat of the Stockholm Convention, June 2018.
+The Secretariat of the Stockholm Convention, May 2023.